Sonicbasedrop/run-actually/README.md

 The title page font used for the webpage is 'Permanent Marker' and the plain text for the rest of the site is the font 'Montserrat'.

 #### Imagery
-The background image used on all pages is taken with permission from a [Unsplash](https://unsplash.com/) contributar by the name of Alessio Soggetti see his fine work [Here](https://unsplash.com/@asoggetti)
+The background image used on all pages is taken with permission from a [Unsplash](https://unsplash.com/) contributar by the name of Alessio Soggetti see his fine work [Here](https://unsplash.com/@asoggetti).

+The 400 400 Bad Request Error image was taken from [ITPro](https://www.itpro.co.uk/)

+The 500 Internal Server Error page image was taken from [dribble](https://dribbble.com/shots/4806621-500-Error-Page)

+The full screen backgorund video was taken from [mixkit](https://mixkit.co/free-stock-video/man-and-woman-jogging-through-a-park-in-the-city-40754/) mixkit provides a lot of great videos, images, music, and sound effects.
+Most of it is for free, as my video clipp was.

 The website logo was created using online software from the website [Canva](https://www.canva.com/).